Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Kjeldorian

 The inhabitants of the tundras and snow-capped mountains, known for their bravery, are excellent hunters of beasts and monsters.
 Nomads and warriors, they live in endless struggles, forged by the cold and the trials of their harsh environment.

+Kjeldorians are master hunters and survivalists who thrive in tundra and cold areas.
+Their connection to the land and the harsh climate shapes their skills in tracking, hunting, and tactical warfare.
+Known for their strength, constitution, and perception, Kjeldorians excel in combat and endurance-related pursuits.
+Their society highly values resilience, defense, and strategic thinking, which are reflected in their abilities to navigate and thrive in unforgiving environments.

 Skills: Hunting, Survival, Athletics, Throw, Endurance, Melee, Defense, Tactical.
 Strong attributes: ?.